 Next, He shows us that we are to petition the Father to supply those things which make it possible to be a part of that Kingdom, i.e. daily [physical, and more importantly spiritual] bread, forgiveness for oneself, and also help to forgive others, and to be delivered from temptations and from evil.

-But in the Sermon on the Mount version of His outline prayer Jesus concludes His petitions with His praise that acknowledges that the Kingdom belongs to God the Father; He is the Sovereign to whom the Kingdom belongs and it is He who possesses all POWER and GLORY.
-It is praise of exaltation affirming that God the Father is the source and originator of the power and the glory implying that it is God the Father who owns the universe and is Head over all, and that there is no other God besides Him.
+But in the Sermon on the Mount version of His outline prayer Jesus concludes His petitions with the acknowledgement that the Kingdom belongs to God the Father; He is the Sovereign to whom the Kingdom belongs and it is He who possesses all POWER and GLORY.
+It is praise of exaltation affirming that God the Father is the source and originator of the power and the glory implying that it is God the Father who owns the universe and is Head over all.

 Deuteronomy 4:3 Unto thee it was shewed, that thou mightest know that the LORD he is God; there is none else beside him.